Supernovatux/screenshots-rs/README.md

 | Without saving to disk | 90ms  | 15ms  |
 | With saving to disk  | 100ms  | 200ms  |
 # Todo
+- [ ] Currently outputs brga image as rgba image.
+Make it proper
 - [ ] See if wayland works
 - [ ] Make it cross platform
 # screenshots